ProfessionalsElizabeth R. McColm

 - The Warnaco Group, a major international apparel company, in connection with its chapter 11 case.

-Elizabeth currently serves on the Bankruptcy and Corporation Reorganization Committee of the New York City Bar Association.
+Elizabeth currently serves on the Bankruptcy and Corporate Reorganization Committee of the New York City Bar Association.